 The Volunteer and Retired Providers Program (VRP) supports healthcare volunteerism in Washington State by paying malpractice insurance premiums for U.S. licensed healthcare volunteers providing care to underserved patients.

 Volunteers who use their Washington State professional license only for volunteer work are also eligible for license renewal.
 All professional license costs are covered (other than late fees and testing fees).

 The VRP program provides coverage for non-invasive care.

 Non-invasive medical care includes the administration of injections, suturing of minor lacerations, and the incision of boils and superficial abscesses.
-All obstetric care and any procedures coded as surgery are not covered under non-invasive medical care.
+Obstetric care and procedures coded as surgery are not covered under non-invasive medical care.

 Non-invasive dental care includes diagnosis, oral hygiene, restoration and extraction.
-Orthodontia, and surgical treatments are not covered by our malpractice insurance.
+Orthodontia and surgical treatments are not covered by VRP malpractice insurance.

 Washington Healthcare Access Alliance, VRP Program